dbader/node-datadog-metrics/README.md

 **Breaking Changes:**

-* The minimum required Node.js version is now v14.0.0.
+* The minimum required Node.js version is now v14.0.0 and Deno version is 2.0.0.

 * The `code` property on `AuthorizationError` instances has been changed to `DATADOG_METRICS_AUTHORIZATION_ERROR` for clarity and consistency (it was previously `DATADOG_AUTHORIZATION_ERROR`).
 If you are using `errorInstance.code` to check types, make sure to update the string you were looking for.

 **New Features:**

-TBD
+* Clarify this package is compatible with Deno (>= v2.0).
+We’ve silently worked on Deno for a long time, but never formally supported it before this release.

 **Deprecations:**